-If you practise then you will find that you draw without even thinking, rather like driving a car, riding a bike.
+If you practice then you will find that you draw without even thinking, rather like driving a car, riding a bike.
 It becomes second nature.
-Not saying that you don’t have to concentrate or look anymore just it becomes more natural.
+Not saying that you don’t have to concentrate or look anymore just becomes more natural.

 6. You don’t make good use of negative space.

 We’re discussed quite a few issues here.
-Some of which we can help you with to improve your drawing skills.
-However, we can’t change things like not chatting, not listening to music etc. so you’ll have to be strict with yourself if you want to see some changes.
+Some of which we can help you to improve your drawing skills.
+However, we can’t change things like not chatting, not listening to music, etc. so you’ll have to be strict with yourself if you want to see some changes.

 We have an eCourse available that can assist you with the technical aspects of this post and it’s available to preview below – happy drawing!!

 If you’ve found this blog post helpful please share it using the social media icons below or sign up to our RSS feed to get all our blog posts directly into your inbox.